 Learn to cultivate social relationships at work.
 Your workplace need not be high school, where you need someone to constantly monitor you or punish you if things are not done in a certain manner.
 You don’t want people ganging up and others feeling left out.
 Cultivate a social environment at work, where people meet and greet their co-workers as they would do in the world outside the four walls of the organization.

 Data and more data

 As with any business, data is important, you will need a way to take the pulse of your organization and know at what level are your employees engaged or otherwise.
 One of the best ways is to deploy the employee Net Promoter Score survey.
 Typically the scores are ranked as:

 - People who rate you between 9-10 are your Promoters, they are highly engaged and are willing to promote your organization.

 - People who rate you between 7-8 are your Passives.
-They ain’t at their maximum engagement but are most likely to be productive.

-- People who rate you between 1-6 are your Detractors.
-They are highly disengaged and are likely to complain about the company as a whole.

-Finally, it is extremely important growing your business in the right direction, for which you need to grow your human resources.
-The reason is crystal clear: without a dedicated workforce, an organization cannot achieve its goals.
-The best organizations know the importance of an engaged workforce and vouch for it.
-By empowering your workforce with the right tools and technology you pave the road to success.

-QuestionPro Workforce as a platform is widely used by many companies to see the performance of their employee experience (EX) processes.
-Sign up and begin measuring workforce engagement, employee productivity, staff experience, etc.

-Rewrite | Learn to cultivate social relationships at work.
-Your workplace need not be high school, where you need someone to constantly monitor you or punish you if things are not done in a certain manner.
-You don’t want people ganging up and others feeling left out.
-Cultivate a social environment at work, where people meet and greet their co-workers as they would do in the world outside the four walls of the organization.

-Data and more data

-As with any business, data is important, you will need a way to take the pulse of your organization and know at what level are your employees engaged or otherwise.
-One of the best ways is to deploy the employee Net Promoter Score survey.
-Typically the scores are ranked as:

-- People who rate you between 9-10 are your Promoters, they are highly engaged and are willing to promote your organization.

-- People who rate you between 7-8 are your Passives.
 They aren’t at their maximum engagement but are most likely to be productive.

 - People who rate you between 1-6 are your Detractors.
 They are highly disengaged and are likely to complain about the company as a whole.

 Finally, it is extremely important growing your business in the right direction, for which you need to grow your human resources.
 The reason is crystal clear: without a dedicated workforce, an organization cannot achieve its goals.
 The best organizations know the importance of an engaged workforce and vouch for it.
 By empowering your workforce with the right tools and technology you pave the road to success.

 QuestionPro Workforce as a platform is widely used by many companies to see the performance of their employee experience (EX) processes.
 Sign up and begin measuring workforce engagement, employee productivity, staff experience, etc.